bmvc2025/bmvc2025.github.io/attending/about-the-city.md

-The following information will help you make the best of your visit to Sheffield, England, and its beautiful surroundings:
+The following information from the [Welcome to Sheffield website](https://www.welcometosheffield.co.uk/) will help you make the best of your visit to Sheffield, England, and its beautiful surroundings:

 - Welcome to Sheffield:  [https://www.welcometosheffield.co.uk/visit/](https://www.welcometosheffield.co.uk/visit/)
 - Top 10 things to see:  <https://www.welcometosheffield.co.uk/visit/things-to-see-and-do/top-10-things-to-see/>